slingr-stack/http-service/README.md

 }
 ```

-### Raw file as body (bodyAsFile)
+### Raw file as body request
-You can send a file as the raw body of a POST, PUT or similar request by using the `bodyAsFile` flag.
+You can send a file as the raw body of a `POST`, `PUT` or similar request by using the `bodyAsFile` flag.
 This is especially useful when integrating with APIs that expect binary content directly in the body, without multipart encoding.
-As you can see, you can send one or many parts in the multipart.
-Each part has the following fields:

 ```js
   let file = sys.data.createRecord('archivos');